phmatray/openjam/README.md

 ## Contributing

+OpenJam uses the official workflow proposed by Github called github flow.
+It’s very well documented on their website [guides.github.com/introduction/flow](https://guides.github.com/introduction/flow/), most open source projects follow this workflow with slightly different flavors.

-Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+For further informations on our code of conduct and the process for submitting pull requests to us, please read [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## Support